-The MTEQ group specialises in Manufacturing Technology and Equipment Qualification.
-The team takes on research and testing projects that require innovative manufacturing solutions for customers that include global fusion projects.
+The Manufacturing Technology and Equipment Qualification (MTEQ) group specialises in research and testing projects that require innovative manufacturing solutions for customers, such as global fusion projects.
 Their work on these programmes includes:

 - Assessing existing components